Senior couple walking in the park for energy and health.

 Replace regular teas with herbal options, and drink more coconut water.

-Fresh cucumbers, oranges, and watermelons also add water content to your diet.
+Fresh cucumbers, oranges, and watermelons also contribute to your water intake.

 Superfoods That Enhance Vitality